 Sherwin Williams Pediment: LRV, Undertones and a Little More

-When it comes to the POPULAR neutral paint colours, Pediment isn’t necessarily at the top of the list, but that doesn’t mean it isn’t the PERFECT paint colour for you and your home – it’s all about knowing what you’re getting!
+When it comes to the POPULAR neutral paint colors, Pediment isn’t necessarily at the top of the list, but that doesn’t mean it isn’t the PERFECT paint color for you and your home – it’s all about knowing what you’re getting!

-What type of paint colour is Sherwin Williams Pediment?
+What type of paint color is Sherwin Williams Pediment?
 Is it warm or cool?
 Is it greige or taupe?

-Pediment is a TAUPE paint colour which makes it a WARM colour.
+Pediment is a TAUPE paint color which makes it a WARM color.
 While some people might call it a greige, I find that its undertones and soft warmth put it more in the taupe range.

 If you have north-facing light, you may see Pediment lean that wink grayer, but it will STILL look warm.
 If you have south-facing or afternoon western light, it will look warmer and you may notice the undertones a bit more (which we’ll get into shortly).

 Pediment has an LRV of 61, JUST SHY of my magical LRV number (62).
 This LRV puts Pediment in the light range.

 Not sure what LRV is?
 It could save your paint lovin’ life – read all about it HERE.